The creation of a stimulating investment environment has been a challenge to Slovenia's economic development.

-General corporate tax rate has been set at 19% of taxable base.
+General corporate tax rate has been set at 19% of the taxable base.

 Corporate income tax by country, 2018

 Tax Reliefs for Investment

 Corporate income tax base can be reduced by:

 A taxpayer may reduce the tax base in some cases: see Corporate Income Tax.